2022-2023: LIFT LAB: CLASS SYLLABUS

 Welcome to the LIFT Lab!
 Please read the entire document to ensure an excellent academic year.
 This information will be filed away once read/signed by the student/parent.
 This will allow for all individuals involved to review this document at any time.

-Your counselor and/or administrator decided and approved what classes are to be taken in the LIFT Lab for each individual student depending on the student credit situation.
-This class syllabus must be “turned in” with a parent guardian signature within the first week starting the on-line class for the student to continue working on class lessons.
+HOW DID I GET SIGNED UP FOR THE LIFT LAB?
+Your counselor and/or administrator decided and approved what classes are to be taken in the LIFT Lab for each individual student, depending on the student credit situation.
+This class syllabus must be “turned in” with a parent guardian signature within the first week of starting the on-line class for the student to continue working on class lessons.

 ATTENDANCE/TARDIES: It is essential that the students come to class for each class period he/she is assigned.
 School and district policy regarding attendance and tardies will be followed.
 Students will be given folders to assist with attendance, grade updates, and other important LIFT Lab information.
 These folders will remain in the classroom.

-Module Quizzes/Essays = 40% Module Tests: 40% Final Exam: 20%
+GRADING: Module Quizzes/Essays = 40% Module Tests: 40% Final Exam: 20%

 Grades from the LIFT Lab go DIRECTLY onto the students’ transcripts.
 They DO NOT appear on Hamilton High School progress reports, report cards, or on Infinite Campus.
-Grades can be checked by looking onto the “Buzz System.”
-Student must complete all modules and receive a “green checkmark” and/or grade to receive credit for their lesson/module (including essays).
+Grades can be checked by looking at the “Buzz System.”
+Students must complete all modules and receive a “green checkmark” and/or grade to receive credit for their lesson/module (including essays).
 It is the responsibility of the student to complete the “FINAL ACKNOWLEDGMENT” once they finish all their modules and the final exam.
 This will allow the teacher to submit the grade to be placed onto the student’s transcript.
-If this in not filled out, the grade cannot be submitted, and the grade will not be placed on the student’s transcript.
+If this is not filled out, the grade cannot be submitted, and the grade will not be placed on the student’s transcript.

-Pen/Pencil Spiral notebook for class notes Headphones for videos (in-class)
+SUPPLIES: Pen/Pencil Spiral notebook for class notes Headphones for videos (in-class)

-All individuals have a right to an educational environment free from bias, prejudice, and bigotry.
+DIVERSITY STATEMENT: All individuals have a right to an educational environment free from bias, prejudice, and bigotry.
 As members of the Hamilton High School educational community, students are expected to refrain from participating in acts of harassment that are designed to demean another student’s race, gender, ethnicity, religious preference, disability, or sexual orientation.